 So we should trust that God cares and is listening to our cries, trust the promises in His word, and wait, patiently, for answers, guidance and good plan to emerge.
 Even then, we shouldn’t necessarily expect a smooth path.
 Initially things seemed to get worse for the Israelites as Pharaoh made their tasks harder in response to Moses’ requests.
 Moses cried out, ‘“Lord,… since I came to Pharaoh to speak in your name, he has brought trouble on this people”’(Exodus 5:22-23).

-Full fruition however, for both the Hebrews and us – since Christians ‘are Abraham’s seed and heirs according to promise’(Galatians 3:29) – will come not in the promised land of Israel, but what it stands for throughout scripture, as the patriarchs realised, ‘a better country, that is, a heavenly one’(Hebrews 11:16).
-And, as Paul realised, even if a hostile world throws its worst at us, we will immediately be transported into our ultimate promised land of ‘his heavenly Kingdom’(2 Timothy 4:18).
+Full fruition however, for both the Hebrews and us – since Christians ‘are Abraham’s offspring and heirs according to promise’(Galatians 3:29) – will come not in the promised land of Israel, but what it stands for throughout scripture, as the patriarchs realised, ‘a better country, that is, a heavenly one’(Hebrews 11:16).
+And as Paul realised, even if a hostile world throws its worst at us, we will immediately be transported into our ultimate promised land of ‘His heavenly Kingdom’(2 Timothy 4:18, cf. 6-8).

-In the meantime, after coming out of ‘Egypt’(Hebrews 11:26) through our Red ‘sea’(1 Corinthians 10:2) of baptism, yet still in the desert of this world, we must learn to depend on the manna and water from God to sustain us, ‘everything that proceeds out of the mouth of Yahweh.’(Deuteronomy 8:3)
+In the meantime, after coming out of ‘Egypt’(Hebrews 11:26) through our Red ‘sea’(1 Corinthians 10:2) of baptism, yet still in the desert of this world, we must learn to depend on the manna from God to sustain us, ‘every word that proceeds out of Yahweh’s mouth’(Deuteronomy 8:3).